Facebook Handover Protocol

 Sending Additional Information to the Secondary App

-This field will work in both the transfer_thread_control and take_thread_control scenarios.
+This field will work in both the Give Thread Control and Take Thread Control scenarios.

 Please see the following link for the official Facebook documentation of the handover protocol: https://developers.facebook.com/docs/messenger-platform/handover-protocol/